joacub/ZfJoacubBase/README.md

-# AtBase
+# JoacubBase

 Version 0.0.1

-AtBase is a [Zend Framework 2](http://framework.zend.com) module which provides an extra ZF2 library.
+JoacubBase is a [Zend Framework 2](http://framework.zend.com) module which provides an extra ZF2 library.

 ## Requirements